eslint/rfcs/designs/2019-workaround-for-issue-3458/README.md

 ## Drawbacks

-The `resolveRelativeToConfigFile` feature does not consider all possible design considerations, such as naming conflicts between plugins.
-The PR also assumes that `resolveRelativeToConfigFile` is assigned by the main project, not by an extended config.
-This is okay, because it's a temporary workaround.
+The `resolveRelativeToConfigFile` feature does not consider all possible design considerations, such as conflicts between plugins.
+The PR also assumes that `resolveRelativeToConfigFile` is not set back to `false` after it has been set to `true`.
+Once it is enabled, it affects all subsequent module resolutions.

+This is acceptable because it's a temporary workaround.
 It's not meant to be an ideal design.

 ## Backwards Compatibility Analysis